-The Valuation Roll is a public document which contains an entry for all non domestic properties in the Assessor's area except those specifically excluded by law.
+The Valuation Roll is a public document which contains an entry for all non-domestic properties in the Assessor's area except those specifically excluded by law.
 Each entry in the Roll includes the names of the proprietor, tenant and occupier as appropriate, the Net Annual Value which has been set by the Assessor and the Rateable Value.
 The Rateable Value is derived from the Net Annual value and as legislation currently stands, for the majority of properties, Rateable Value and Net Annual Value are the same.
 The Valuation Roll for South Lanarkshire also contains entries for the electricity subjects located throughout Scotland where the Assessor for Lanarkshire is responsible for their valuation.
 The Valuation Roll entry for any property in Scotland can be checked by using the search facility on the SAA's portal website www.saa.gov.uk.
-Summary valuations are also available on this site for most shops, offices and industrial properties.
+Summary valuations are also available on this site for a range of properties.

-Values are established (usually every five years) at a Revaluation which takes place at the same time throughout Scotland, England and Wales.
-A Revaluation results in the production of a new Valuation Roll which contains revised values for all non domestic properties in the Assessor's area.
+Values are established at a Revaluation which, in Scotland, are legislated to occur every three years commencing on 1 April 2023.
+A Revaluation results in the production of a new Valuation Roll which contains revised values for all non-domestic properties in the Assessor's area.